KBS Drama Special

 Drama City ended its run in 2008 after 14 years.
-Since then, television series adapted from comic books or online novels have been rising to mainstream, leaving even less space for short series to make a comeback.
+Since then, television series adapted from comic books or online novels have been rising to the mainstream, leaving even less space for short series to make a comeback.
 However, on May 15, 2010, KBS Drama Special was introduced in the form of a single-episode anthology series, starting with "Red Candy" by veteran scriptwriter Noh Hee-kyung.

 For the 2020 and 2021 editions, Monster Union, the drama production subsidiary of KBS, has been producing Drama Special.

 In 2021, KBS introduced a film project 'TV Cinema' in Drama Special.
-It will be aired first time in October and have 10 works, including four 90-minute TV cinemas and six 70-minute single-act plays.
+It was aired for the first time in October and includes 10 works, including four 90-minute TV cinemas and six 70-minute single-act plays.

-In 2022, starting with the theatrical release of two films, eight single-act films, a total of 10 films, are released in November and December.
-All of these are produced by Ascendio Entertainment for KBS.
+In 2022, 10 films were released in November and December, starting with the theatrical release of two films, and followed by eight single-act films.
+All of these were produced by Ascendio Entertainment for KBS.